 This MSED meets the criteria for, and may be used in partial fulfillment of, the requirements for professional (permanent) teacher certification in New York, and also meets the coursework requirement for the gifted education extension.
 The degree can be completed in as little as one year on the Olean campus and 16 months at the Buffalo Center.

 Students who do not hold a Students with Disabilities certificate should apply to the Differentiated Instruction – Students with Disabilities MSED program.

 You may register for an internship once you have completed 18 credit hours in your master's program.
 The application should be filed by mid-semester of the semester prior to your internship in order to allow time for the placement to be arranged.
-Please make an appointment with the department chair to discuss your application.
-The chairperson's signature is required before the Office of Field Services will act on your application.
+Please make an appointment with the program director to discuss your application.
+The director's signature is required before the Office of Field Services will act on your application.
 It is important to note that you will have one semester from your starting date in which to complete your 50 clock hours.
 During that interval you will be observed at least two times by the university supervisor.